brunopiato/proj_4flow/README.md

 ## 6. Assumptions and Limitations

 1. Complaints are the primary data source for the requested reports.
-2. Pickup station identifiers in complaints can be directly matched to the reference list (simplified scenario).
+2. Pickup station identifiers in complaints can be directly matched to the reference list once they are both owned by the company.
-3. Pickup station identifiers in delivery events are not compatible with the reference list and are not linked to the pickup station dimension in this scope.
+3. Pickup station identifiers in delivery events are not compatible with the reference list and are not linked to the pickup station reference table.
 4. No crosswalk table is maintained between external systems.
 5. A simple fingerprint is sufficient to identify the same pickup station over time in the reference-driven dimension build.
-6. Ambiguous fingerprint matches are out of scope.
-7. The pipeline runs daily.
+6. The pipeline runs daily.
-8. Data ingestion is idempotent.
+7. Data ingestion is idempotent.
-9. Failed pickup station matches do not block complaint ingestion.
+8. Failed pickup station matches do not block complaint ingestion.
-10. Reports are delivered in aggregated form (no per-event drill-down in scope).
+9. Reports are delivered in aggregated form (no per-event drill-down in scope).

 ---